-2. Corporate income tax
+Corporate income tax 2.

-2.1 Corporate income tax ('CIT') rate
+Corporate income tax ('CIT') rate

 Belgium Cyprus Denmark Hungary Ireland Luxembourg 33.99% (33% increased by a crisis surcharge of 3%).
-The 'notional interest deduction' may further reduce the effective rate to, e.g. 5-25%, depending on the company's equity position.
+The 'notional interest deduction' may further reduce the effective rate to, e.g. 10%, depending on the company's equity position.
 The notional interest deduction allows Belgian companies to deduct a notional amount from their taxable income.
 The notional amount is calculated on the company's equity position (the equity position has, however, to be reduced by among others the net fiscal value of shares qualifying as fixed financial assets).
 Specific conditions apply.
 The general applicable tax rate is 10%.
-Special Defense Contribution Tax Interest received other than in, or closely related to, the ordinary course of business is subject to a 10% special defense contribution tax ('SDC Tax') on the amount received, without any deduction for costs of earning the interest.
+Special Defense Contribution Tax Interest received other than in, or closely related to, the ordinary course of business is subject to a 15% special defense contribution tax ('SDC Tax') on the amount received, without any deduction for costs of earning the interest.
 The SDC Tax is withheld at source if it concerns interest income received from Cyprus, otherwise by assessment on the basis of a tax return.
 Interest received in, or closely related to, the ordinary course of business is not subject to SDC Tax, but is subject to corporate income tax at the general rate of 10% mentioned above.
 25% The CIT rate is 10% up to a tax base of HUF 500 million and 19% for the excess.
 Licensing incentive 50% of royalty revenues are exempt from CIT regardless of whether received from a related or unrelated party.
 Minimum tax If both the pre-tax profit and the tax base of an entity are less than the 'minimum tax base', i.e. 2% of the entity's total revenues reduced by the cost of goods sold, the cost of intermediary services and adjusted by certain items (e.g. income attributable to a permanent establishment abroad), the minimum tax base will apply, unless the taxpayer chooses to provide a special declaration detailing its cost and income structure proving that its general tax base is accurate.
 Local business tax Hungarian companies are also subject to a turnover-based municipality tax at a maximum rate of 2% of the modified turnover.
 The rate is 12.5% on the profits of trading income and 25% on the profits of passive income.
 However, certain trading dividends from foreign subsidiaries located in an EU member state or in a country with which Ireland has a double tax treaty or whose principal class of shares (or the shares of a 75% parent company) is traded on a recognized stock exchange are taxed at 12.5%.
-This relief also applies to countries with which Ireland has signed a double taxation treaty but which has not yet been ratified (Albania, Bosnia and Herzegovina, Hong Kong, Kuwait, Montenegro, Morocco, Singapore and the United Arab Emirates).
+This relief also applies to countries with which Ireland has signed a double taxation treaty but which has not yet been ratified (Armenia, Bosnia and Herzegovina, Kuwait, Morocco, Panama and Saudi Arabia).
 Effective combined maximum rate applicable to profits is 28.8% consisting of national corporate income tax, municipal business tax and contribution to the unemployment fund.
+Minimum tax An annual minimum flat tax of EUR 1,575 (including surcharge) applies to Luxembourg companies whose assets consist for more than 90% of financial fixed assets, transferable securities and cash items, unless such a company conducts activities that require regulatory or ministerial approval.
 Net wealth tax Annual net wealth tax (0.5%) levied on the net assets of a company as per January 1 of each year.
 Participations that qualify for the participation exemption on dividends are exempt from net wealth tax.
 See 2.2 below for the applicable conditions, except for the 12 months holding period requirement which is not applicable for the exemption from net wealth tax.

-2.2 Dividend regime (participation exemption)
+Dividend regime (participation exemption)